sodabubblewine/sodabubblewine.github.io/README.md

     > *Constructions* connect predicates, *lexicons* list atomic predicates, and *grammars* generate *categories* from recurrent constructions on lexicons.
     > *Logic* reveals *validities* whose supplemented lexical substitutions (SLS) denote everywhere (Quine).
     >
-    > Constructions inheret where they denote from their components (Tarski).
+    > Constructions inheret where they denote from their components (Tarski) e.g. functionally, e.g.
-    > They sort into three bins:  functional e.g.
     >
     > 1. *joint denials* denote waow each of their components don't,
     >